MacrosystemsEDDIE/module5/README.md

 ### Step 3: Launch Shiny App
 1. Open the script "app.R" in your console.
 2. Click the "Run App" button in the Script (indicated below).
-3. This will launch the Shiny App in your default web browser.
+3. This will launch the Shiny App in your default web browser or in a new RStudio window.
 The Shiny App is run from RStudio so you will need to keep RStudio running in the background.
 ![](www/launch_app.png)<!-- -->

 ## Quickstart option